[Investigation] Why are cross-country train tickets in EU still so complex?

 By Laure Brillaud, Sigrid Melchior and Manuel Rico

-When travelling from Copenhagen to Warsaw or Lisbon to Marseilles, many people choose the plane over the train.
+When travelling from Copenhagen to Warsaw or Lisbon to Marseille, many people choose the plane over the train.
 The ticket price is a major factor - and so is the time spent travelling.

 But there is another big deterrent for choosing the train: the sheer hassle of piecing together a cross-border trip that involves dealing with several train operators on different websites and in several different languages.